Vicky Donor: Production

 Despite the usual trend, Abraham did not take up the leading role in the film: "It was a conscious decision to not act in my first production because I believe producing a film is about creating quality content that I believe in."
 Director Sircar suggested Khurrana, a video jockey and television host, for the role of Vicky; he was considered because he was popular among the youth.
 He "can read and write Punjabi too."
 Khurrana turned down three film projects to play the lead in Vicky Donor.
 To prepare for the role, he met medical experts and donors to understand sperm donation; a major medical consultant specializing in the field was later inducted as a medical adviser for the film.
 Additionally, Khurrana studied acting and attended workshops with N.K.
 Sharma in Delhi.
 It was later reported that Abraham would perform an "item number."
 Commenting on his performance, Abraham said "I am glad I cast Ayushmann in the lead.
 He's a complete natural, has all the trappings of a fine actor and has delivered a super performance.
 It doesn't seem like Vicky Donor is his first film."
 It was reported that the production crew would feature "the best technicians from Los Angeles" and acclaimed action choreographer J J Perry.
-Incidentally, Ayushmann who plays the lead role, successfully performed a task on the reality show MTV Roadies: Season 2, which was sperm donation.
+Incidentally, Ayushmann who plays the lead role, successfully performed a task on the second season of the reality show MTV Roadies, which was sperm donation.

 Soundtrack

 The soundtrack album features eight tracks which were composed by Abhishek-Akshay, Bann, Rochak Kohli and Ayushmann Khurrana.
 All of them contributed two tracks each.
 Actor Khurrana also composed and sung the track "Pani Da Rang" which was released as a single on 1 February 2012.
 The song was well received by music listeners.
 The song has a female version composed by Khurrana, and it was sung by Sukanya Purkayastha.
-The strings were later re-recorded by Aditya Kumar for online copy The entire album released by Eros Music on 29 February 2012.
+The strings were later re-recorded by Aditya Kumar for the online version.
+The entire album released by Eros Music on 29 February 2012.

 The soundtrack album received positive reviews from critics.
 IBNlive.in says "Vicky Donor album tracks are worth listening and contain rawness."
 Ayushmann Khurrana won the Filmfare Award for Best Male Playback Singer at 58th Filmfare Awards for "Pani Da Rang."